Autom8edChaos/PocketTester/README.md

 - The scope of an integration test is often too broad or too narrow
 - For testing and mocking multiple application layers, you need to have a good architecture that every developer understand and applies

 For this assignment, I wrote an [integration test](/app/src/androidTest/java/com/abnamro/apps/pockettester/Integration/ParcelIntegrationTest.java) on the external Parcel object.
 It shows the use of the Parcel object as an external dependency, but works still in isolation in our test.
+You can still find a mistake in the comments: at first I thought that the JUnit testrunner did the mocking of the object, later I learned that it uses the Parcel object itself.
+(You see, integration tests are complex material).

 Integration tests are the middle layer of the [test automation pyramid](https://martinfowler.com/articles/practical-test-pyramid.html#TheTestPyramid).
 There should be sufficient of them and be run as often as possible because they tend to break fast with architectural changes.